tenstorrent/tt-exalens/docs/ttlens-lib-tutorial.md

 TTLens library package is called `ttlens`.
 It contains multiple modules, three of which are interesting to external user:
-- _tt_debuda_init_: A module containing various functions for device and context initialization.
+- _tt_lens_init_: A module containing various functions for device and context initialization.
 - _tt_debuda_lib_: A module containing useful functions for device interactions.
 - _tt_coordinate_: A module useful for advanced specification of device core coordinates.